Droughts, rising seas put Cuba's agriculture under threat - NewsBreak

 G-20 leaders end meeting condemning war but note divisions

-NUSA DUA, Indonesia (AP) — Members of the Group of 20 leading economies ended their meeting Wednesday by declaring that most of them strongly condemned the war in Ukraine and warning that the conflict is intensifying fragilities in the world’s economy.
-The summit’s closing declaration was noteworthy in...
+Members of the Group of 20 leading economies have ended their meeting by declaring that most of them strongly condemned the war in Ukraine and warning that the conflict is intensifying fragilities in the world's economy

 Cubans, Nicaraguans drive illegal border crossings higher